fz16336/Intensive-Care/README.md

 This repository contains the report of findings and statistics inferred from analysing the PhysioNet Challenge dataset, as well as the Python codes used for clustering and statistical analysis.

 ## Dataset
-The dataset was given from the PhysionNet Challenge.
+The dataset was taken from the PhysionNet Challenge.
 It consist of 4000 rows of anonymised patient ID with 70 columns (38 after data-preprocessing and feature engineering) health charectristics features, as well as a seperate dataset for discharge metrics to infer the patients health outcome after admission.

 ## Contents
 * PatientSubtyping.py: Clustering assignment for the subtypes (clusters) present in the dataset, using K-means clustering and PCA.